 Most workshops are led by licensed clinical psychologists.
 Our consultants focus on the academic, social, emotional, adaptive, and behavioral development of students with autism spectrum and disruptive behavior disorders.
-Our WNYRCASD faculty include Ph.D. and Master’s level experts in Autism Spectrum Disorders and evidence-based educational practice from The Summit Center.
+WNYRCASD faculty include Ph.D. and Master’s level experts in autism spectrum disorder and evidence-based practices from The Summit Center.
 If you’re interested in scheduling one of the workshops listed, please fill out the form below.

 101: Understanding Autism Spectrum Disorders and Evidence-Based Treatments

 - This training provides up-to-date information on the clinical and associated features of Autism Spectrum Disorders (ASD), including Asperger’s Disorder and PDD-NOS.
 Attention will be given to how these features manifest themselves and present unique instructional and learning challenges within educational settings.
 The training goes beyond the core features of the disorders and covers evidence-based strategies for helping children and adolescents with ASDs.

 102: Inclusive Programming for Children with Autism Spectrum Disorders

 - This seminar provides school personnel with practical and evidence-based intervention techniques to maximize the success of students with ASD within public education settings.
 The training will include how to foster the initial transition of a student into a new educational setting/class, as well as school-based strategies to enhance the academic, social, emotional, and behavioral functioning of students with ASDs.
 Guidelines to facilitate success within general education inclusion settings will be offered.